 A New Study in Search of Participants

-The group that ran that study is currently seeking participants for three studies they hope will lead to new treatments for a number of diseases that plague older adults.
+The group that ran that study is seeking subjects for three additional studies.
+Scientists hope the research will open up additional treatments for diseases affecting older adults.
 The new study is possible due to grants from the National Institutes of Health (NIH), the Maryland Technology Development Corp.
 (TEDCO) and the Alzheimer’s Association.

 “Longeveron is now recruiting for an expanded Phase 2b Aging Frailty study as well as for a Phase 1 Alzheimer’s trial, and Phase 1 and 2 trials to evaluate the safety and efficacy of its stem cells for improving flu vaccine immune response in aging frailty patients.”